-During the Coronavirus pandemic we’ve helped a lot of our customers focus their efforts on increasing online sales.
+During the Coronavirus pandemic, we’ve helped a lot of our customers focus their efforts on increasing online sales.
 Many of them have chosen to use the Shopify eCommerce platform and have deployed our Shopify Integration plug-in for MyPOS Connect.
-Today’s article is a step-by-step outline of the process we generally lead our customers through to ensure a smooth implementation of the Shopify Integration plug-in.
+Today’s article is a step-by-step outline of the process we generally lead our retail point of sale customers through to ensure a smooth implementation of the Shopify Integration plug-in.

 The steps outlined below describe the process of setting up a new Shopify site with your MyPOS Connect system.
 It is also possible to connect an existing Shopify site to your MyPOS Connect system, but this requires additional setup time.

 Here is the process for getting your MyPOS Connect product database ready for online sales.

 - Improve (or add) detailed “Full Descriptions” for all products you intend to sell online.
 For example, you might have a product called “T-Shirt” and the full description in MyPOS Connect also says “T-Shirt” but on the web, you will typically want to provide detail such as “Men’s V-neck T-Shirt with short sleeves.
 60% cotton, 40% polyester.
 Machine wash.”

 - If you’re selling products that come in multiple sizes, they will need to be put into “Styles” in MyPOS Connect.
 Check with our Support Team or refer to the screencast on using the Style Builder in the Customer Resources section of our website at https://tricityretail.com/customer-resources/ (Note: you must be a customer to access this resource.
 If you are a customer and you are not yet registered, go to the Customer Resources page and click on “Join Us”, then fill out the form to request your login credentials.)